KIC/quant_ml/Readme.md

 provide pure python TA-Lib functionalities which are suitable for ML (meaning oscillators or other indicators having a bounded domain of [-1, 1]).

+LATER: i wan to open source this but under the name quant-ml